-- Creating and launching virtual tour that helps our website visitors dive into Juhayna's operations - and gain insight on how the company operates - Our continued participation in Pro girls, an initiative that provides young women with employment support, promotes female leadership, and encourages women to pursue managerial positions across traditional and innovative sectors.
-Through the program, we provided 4 young women with internship programs across its different departments in 2021.
+- Creating and launching a virtual tour that helps our website visitors dive into Juhayna's operations and gain insights into how the company operates. - · Our continued participation in "Pro Girls", an initiative that provides young women with employment support, promotes female leadership, and encourages women to pursue managerial positions across traditional and innovative sectors.
+Through the program, we provided four young women with internship programs across the company's different departments in 2021.